bryancole/raypier_optics/doc/source/examples/temporal_focusing_microscopy_example.rst

 Since a single monochromatic Gausslet represents a periodic E-field amplitude (i.e. a sine-wave), a  linear combination of a finite set of such Gausslets is also periodic.
 It turns out our source creates a periodic pulse train where the interval between pulses is given by the inverse of the frequency-spacing of the Gausslets.
 If you want very widely spaced pulses, you thus need a smaller frequency-spacing and hence a larger number of rays.
 To keep the calculation times reasonable, it's best to use the shortest pulse-separation you can get away with to achieve your model objectives.

+The beam created by the BroadbandGaussletSource is paraxial (i.e. approximately collimated), since all the Gausslets have the same base-ray origin and direction.
+Thus this source is not accurate if you need to model non-paraxial broadband beams.
+For ultra-fast laser systems, this approximation is often fine.

 The 3D view of the model looks like this:

 .. image:: ../images/temporal_focusing_layout.png